Course

 In today's competitive job market, professionals certified in Microsoft Azure are in high demand.
-According to the 2024 stack overflow survey, around 25% of all tech professionals work with Azure Cloud Services, so it is one of the biggest cloud services providers, along with AWS and GCP.
+According to the 2024 Stack Overflow survey, around 25% of all tech professionals work with Azure Cloud Services, so it is one of the biggest cloud service providers, along with AWS and GCP.

 If you are a developer or work with data, you most likely are already familiar with any of those three cloud services.
 However, practicing and preparing for interview questions is quite important when changing jobs.